davidpots/playsongnotes/_lessons/284 - romeo and juliet - dire straits.md

 Next, I recommend getting comfortable with these chord shapes played in this timing (play through it a bunch!) -- this makes it much easier when you add the connecting flourish notes later.
 Note I'm using an A7 chord (instead of A-major) which is easier to switch to, since it only uses 2 left-hand fingers instead of 3.
 Also, note you'll need your left pinky on the 3rd fret of the G -- this one may be tricky at first.

-    [ see figure 1 of my PDF chord sheet ]
+    [ see figure 1 of my sheet music ]

 Then, add these flourish notes between the main chord shapes.
 The advice I have here is to take things slowly, practicing one phrase at a time until you're comfortable.
 Then, begin to combine the phrases one at a time.
 Do this until you can play through the whole thing, slowly at first.
 Then pickup the speed and work on playing clean notes, adding dynamic expression, etc.

-    [ see figure 2 of my PDF chord sheet ]
+    [ see figure 2 of my sheet music ]

 ## Listen to this song!